International Student Insurance Requirements

 1. Your athletic scholarship will only cover your NMU Health Insurance for the fall/winter semesters.
 (The amount of your insurance that is covered depends on your scholarships percentage).

-You must provide a copy of your own health insurance plan and fill out the Insurance Waiver Form and provide it to the International Education Services Office.
+You must provide a copy of your own health insurance plan and fill out the Insurance Waiver Form and provide it to the International Programs Office.
 Your policy will be reviewed and a decision will be emailed to you.
 (NOTE: Travel insurance policies will no longer be considered eligible health insurance policies.)